Updated: 6 days ago

 Full cover of Economic Sovereignty – back, spine, front

-The graphic art in Economic Sovereignty: Prosperity in a Free Society is fairly suggestive for a nonfiction book in the socioeconomics, political science, political economy, and comparative economics categories.
+The graphic art in Economic Sovereignty: Prosperity in a Free Society is fairly suggestive for a nonfiction book in the political economy category.
 The first requirements were practical – the images must be obtainable in acceptable-quality resolution, and copyright-free.
 Although this work is academic, educational, journalistic, and not-for-profit – giving us legal fair use for most copyrighted content – there is no good reason to wantonly frustrate our neighbors’ intellectual property claims.

 Consequently, the cover photo was not planned at all.
 I just remembered it when reviewing dozens of candidates.
 Winter was the perfect landscape for Economic Sovereignty, because the harsh weather and desolation represent economic erosion perfectly.
 The blacks, whites, and greys symbolize the continuum of ideology between the valorists and the institutionalists.
 The green, gold, and red use color psychology that I learned while branding our music technology company, MYnstrel.

 As for the subject?
 A solitary man marches forth, determined, and persevering through the elements, despite the conditions.
 A sidewalk to his right is covered to his waist in snow – he takes whatever path is available and yields to the occasional car passing to avoid an untimely accident.
 His heavy briefcase is a mobile office-in-a-bag – running database servers, web servers, software development environments, Microsoft office, internet, graphics design, and video production.
-A woman who once tried to carry it needed both arms and had to take a break after less than a block of walking.
 Despite the icy roads, one way or the other, the meeting was going to be held and the work would get done.

-The profligate government had no such incentive to get their work done.
-Even though most roads were more traversable than mine on the day of that photograph, the schools and government were closed in a purely lazy capitulation to lawyers’ liability intimidations.
+On that day, our profligate government had no such incentive to get their work done.
+Even though most roads were more traversable than mine, the schools and government were closed in a purely lazy capitulation to lawyers’ liability intimidations.
 This lack of ruggedness would make our forefathers ashamed of us, recalling Valley Forge:

 With all of this in mind, it was the perfect cover photo.

-On the back cover, the Hindenburg disaster is shown to illustrate the coming economic crises, and the historical crises in general that are discussed in the book.
+On the back cover, the Hindenburg disaster is shown to illustrate the coming economic crises.
 Few know that the creators of the Hindenburg warned its operators not to fly it during conditions favorable to static electricity.
 The operators ignored the warning and it exploded when they dropped the metal cables to the ground.
 Likewise, this book is a warning about the financial decisions that lead to economic disaster – on a personal and national level.

 The photo of Warsaw Poland in the aftermath of World War 2 shows a woman and man making their photo to look as the city did before the destruction.
 It is a reminder that such rose-colored glasses can be useful in the aftermath of any tragedy, so that people can pick up the pieces and make the best of what comes next.
 But to what extent does this idealism hinder the accurate perception that’s needed to make the right choices?